AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Introduction

 \section{Introduction}

-Acute mountain sickness (AMS), also referred to as acute altitude sickness (AAS), is a common medical condition that arises in individuals ascending to high altitudes, typically above $2,500$ meters, where reduced atmospheric oxygen pressure impairs normal physiological function.
-Early symptoms, including nausea, vomiting, headaches, and fatigue, often appear within $6-12$ hours after reaching such altitudes.
+\IEEEPARstart{A}{cute} mountain sickness (AMS) is a common medical condition that arises in individuals ascending to altitudes $\geq$ $2,500$ meters, where reduced atmospheric oxygen pressure impairs normal physiological function.
+Early symptoms, including headache, nausea or vomiting, fatigue/weakness, dizziness/lightheadedness, often appear within $6-12$ hours after reaching such altitudes.
 If left untreated, AMS can progress to severe and potentially life-threatening conditions, such as high-altitude cerebral edema~\cite{hohenhaus1995ventilatory}.
 Timely detection and intervention are therefore critical to reducing mortality.
 Continuous monitoring of physiological signals using lightweight wearable devices offers a promising approach~\cite{costanzo_rbme_2022}, as rapid analysis and early diagnosis of symptoms can enable timely intervention and substantially lower the risk of fatal outcomes.
-Traditional machine learning (ML) techniques have been investigated for AMS detection~\cite{WeiETAL,li2025acute, wang2024recent, chen2024machine}, but their reliance on substantial computational resources limits their suitability for real-time diagnostics in wearables.
+Traditional machine learning (ML) techniques have been investigated for AMS detection~\cite{wei2021using,li2025acute, wang2024recent}, but their reliance on substantial computational resources limits their suitability for real-time diagnostics in wearables.
 To address this challenge, this work proposes, for the first time, an alternative solution for fast, accurate, and resource-efficient detection of AMS by leveraging an emerging model of computing, \textit{hyperdimensional computing (HDC)}.
 We present a complete framework that spans both high-level bipolar computing ($-1$/$+1$), suitable for mobile platforms, and low-level binary computing (logic $0$/$1$) optimized for FPGAs and ASIC implementations (Fig.~\ref{figure1}).